 The place is pretty awesome – part working brewery, part restaurant and part entertainment venue all for their goal to “provide a positive environment in which members of the Buffalo community can gather and celebrate with family and friends.”

-When we had our tour Resurgence was closed but I can really imagine this to be a happening place when it’s open; sitting on the patio outside or sitting on a bench inside with the garage style doors open to the cool breeze and listening to live music, eating some beer inspired bites (the spent grain after the brewing process is used in the bread in the “Breadhive Bread Bowl”) and just spending time with friends – it had a cool vibe, and that was with no one in it!
+When we had our tour Resurgence was closed.
+But I can certainly imagine this to be a happening place when it’s open.
+Relaxing on a summer afternoon, listening to live music, eating some beer inspired bites (the spent grain after the brewing process is incorporated into the bread in the “Breadhive Bread Bowl”) and just spending time with friends – it had a cool vibe, and that was with no one in it!

 There are 5 to 10 types of beer brewing at a time, and all are seasonally focused.